MarcusWolschon/osmeditor4android/branches/0.9.5/markdown/en/Introduction.md

 #### Resolving conflicts on uploads

-Currently Vespucci doesn't have a built in conflict resolver.
-If you do get a conflict on upload, export your changes to a .osc file ("Export" menu item in the "Transfer" menu) and upload them with JOSM.
+Vespucci has a simple conflict resolver.
+However if you suspect that there are major issues with your edits, export your changes to a .osc file ("Export" menu item in the "Transfer" menu) and fix and upload them with JOSM.
+See the detailed help on [conflict resolution](Conflict Resolution).

 ## Using GPS

 You can use Vespucci to create a GPX track and display it on your device.
 Further you can display the current GPS position (set "Show location" in the GPS menu) and/or have the screen center around and follow the position (set "Follow GPS Position" in the GPS menu).

-If you have the later set moving the screen manually or editing will cause the follow mode to be disabled and the blue GPS arrow will change from an outline to a filled arrow.
-To quickly return to the "follow" mode, simply touch the arrow.
+If you have the later set, moving the screen manually or editing will cause the follow GPS mode to be disabled and the blue GPS arrow will change from an outline to a filled arrow.
+To quickly return to the "follow" mode, simply touch the arrow or re-check the option from the menu.

+### Auto-Download

+*(requires network connectivity)*

+If "Show location" and "Follow GPS Position" are enabled vespucci allows you to auto download a small area (default 50m radius) around your current position.
+Just as above if you move the screen manually or change the geometry of an object you will have to re-enable "Follow GPS Position" when you want to continue.

+Notes:

+* you need to download an initial area manually
+* the function only works below 6km/h (brisk walking speed) to avoid causing issues with the OpenStreetMap API

 ## Customizing Vespucci